-These new grants are a partnership between Run Against Violence and NAPCAN (National Association for Prevention of Child Abuse and Neglect).
+These grants have been made possible thanks to a generous partnership between Run Against Violence and NAPCAN (National Association for Prevention of Child Abuse and Neglect).

 Love Bites is an interactive, whole-community respectful relationships education program for young people.
 NAPCAN trains community members as Love Bites Facilitators who are then able to deliver the program in school and out-of-school settings in their local areas.
 Read MORE about Love Bites and Love Bites Junior.